slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Spoon feeding in the long run teaches us nothing but the shape of the spoon."
 -- E.M.
 Forster*

+> *"The cost of a college education keeps going up, and the value keeps going down."
+-- Pedro Domingos*

+> *"University is just expensive procrastination."
+-- LayahHeilpern@x*

+> *"School: success stems from conformity and consensus.
+Life: success stems from curiosity and creativity."
+-- rapahelz@x*

+> *"When elite universities uploaded all of their courses online for public consumption, we collectively realized that the limiting reagent for global intelligence is not access to information, it's motivation."
+-- cpaik@x*

+> *"Only the autodidacts are free."
+-- thesiliconstoic@x*

 Hints:

 - Study physics, mathematics, computers, microeconomics, game theory and persuasion.